DylanKentish/ECM3440-python/README.md

 language.
 These new features rarely make earlier features obsolete, as this would break many existing programs.
-Instead new features typically provide and easier or tidier way of doing common things.
+Instead new features typically provide an easier, or tidier, way of doing common things.

 #### F strings